MaxDillon/CS348_Project/client/README.md

 	- I will modify dockerfile and shell scripts to make this easier later
 	- React App should now be running.
 Go to localhost:3000
 - Close server with `Ctrl-C`
-- When you are finished with rinning and debugging, run `docker container prune`
+- When you are finished with rinning and debugging,
+	- run `docker container prune`
+	- run `docker image prune`